-This is our explanation of how to become a millionaire, but it’s only one of the many paths you could take.
+This is our explanation of how to become a millionaire in 10 years (or less!), but it’s only one of the many paths you could take.
 We did it by age 33.
-Jenni and I are very fortunate to have had exceptional privilege in our younger years: two-parent households, a middle-class American upbringing.
+We started from over a hundred grand of debt and reached $1.2M in just under ten years.
+Jenni and I are very fortunate to have had a lot of privilege in our younger years: two-parent households, a middle-class American upbringing.

 Our scholastic achievements were limited but good enough to get into middle-of-the-road state schools for undergrad.
 We were fortunate to have parents that mostly covered our undergraduate education expenses.